 You probably don’t mean to make your LTL carriers’ life more difficult.
-But did you know that certain characteristics of your LTL freight definitely impact the carrier’s pricing to you–for better or worse?
+But did you know that certain characteristics of your LTL freight definitely impact the LTL rates that carriers are charging you – for better or worse?
 Make your freight more desirable to the carrier, and you can gain leverage for controlling your own costs.

-LTL carriers have algorithms for operating ratios, allocating their costs and subsequently pricing their service to you.
+LTL carriers have algorithms for operating ratios, allocating their costs and subsequently pricing their LTL rates to you.
 The factors included in this operating ratio might look something like this:

 - Operating Costs (wages and benefits, operational supplies, purchased transportation, depreciation, taxes, insurance, claims, etc.)